kevenson/Puzzler-Game/docs/README.md

 Unity also supports scripting through C# or JS.
 This is an incredibly important part of the process, as scripts are what really control the gameplay in your app.
 Like lighting, scripting is too large a topic to handle in this write-up, but you can find information about it [here](https://docs.unity3d.com/Manual/ScriptingSection.html).

-My Puzzler application used scripts in C# to control the UI elements, character movement and interaction with the orbs
+My Puzzler application used scripts in C# to control the UI elements, character movement and interaction with the orbs.
+Much of the actual coding was actually done for me by the nice people at Google who put together the great [Google VR apk for Unity](https://developers.google.com/vr/develop/unity/get-started).
+This is an incredibly useful set of scripts and prefabs for your VR experiences, including a very useful prefab for a first-person VR camera.
+You can find more information about using the GVR APK [here](https://docs.unity3d.com/Manual/VRDevices-GoogleVR.html).

 ![Scripting](https://docs.unity3d.com/uploads/Main/ScriptingIntroPic.jpg)